asifur8282/Classroom-Compass-Classifier/README.md

 If you want to train the model on your own data, you can use the `model-trainer.py` script.

 **1. Dataset Notice**
 Due to privacy concerns, the original training, validation, and test datasets are not provided.
-The included model was trained on images of real people.
+The included model was trained on images of actual students of Techno International New Town with their consent, but we cannot include those images here on github.

 **2. Create Your Dataset**
 You must provide your own dataset.
 The script expects the data to be in the following directory structure: